 Use This Amazon Restricted Keyword List to Stay Compliant When Using AI

-On Amazon, your product descriptions not only need to be relevant and informational — rather, they also need to be compliant with Amazon’s policies (which basically means you can’t use the restricted keywords by Amazon).
+On Amazon, the content in product descriptions not only needs to be relevant and informational—rather, it also needs to be compliant with Amazon’s keyword policies (which basically means you can’t use any Amazon restricted keywords).

 However, here’s the real conundrum.

-In 2024, eCommerce content teams are leveraging generative AI tools more than ever to produce product descriptions, and these tools often end up using the restricted or banned keywords.
+In 2025, eCommerce content teams are leveraging generative AI tools more than ever to produce product descriptions, and these tools often end up using the restricted or banned keywords, which then results in policy violations (yikes).

 Obviously, this becomes a problem not only for Amazon but also for other online stores as well.

-Well, worry not; this article is ready to become your knight in shining armor — we know you’re busy managing hundreds if not thousands of listings, so we’ve compiled this guide, which gives you all the need-to-know information about Amazon restricted keywords and how to stay compliant with Amazon’s policies concerning these keywords when using AI.
+Well, worry not!
+This article is ready to become your knight in shining armor—we know you’re busy managing hundreds if not thousands of listings, so we’ve compiled this guide, which gives you all the need-to-know information about Amazon’s keyword restrictions and how to stay compliant with Amazon’s policies concerning these keywords when using AI.

 Additionally, we’re providing insights from Describely’s in-house CX experts, Kyle and Jess, about the risks associated with using restricted or non-compliant terms in your product listings, regardless of where you sell.